Richard Jackson, Deputy Director

 - The Monitoring and Assessment Branch measures the quality of the outdoor air in the District and develops strategies to improve it.

 - The Compliance and Enforcement Branch inspects facilities, buildings, and other sources of air pollution.
 When a violation is observed, the branch may issue a warning letter, fine, or an order, to ensure compliance with the law.

-Lead and Healthy Housing Division
+Lead-Safe and Healthy Housing Division